X

 Gurminder Minhas, Performance Biofilaments

-Canadian SMEs and start-up companies and academic research institutes, can receive up to 40% of the cost of the proof of concept project to a maximum of $350,000 over a maximum 18-month project period.
-The applicant will be required to contribute 60% of the cost over the project period.
+Canadian SMEs and start-up companies can receive up to 50% of the cost of the proof of concept project to a maximum of $350,000 over a maximum 2-year project period.
+The applicant will be required to contribute 50% of the cost over the project period.

 The Program does not support basic research, but rather supports activities that demonstrate commercial potential via animal, field, demonstration, or human trials.